Victorian Railways flat wagons: Other classes

-From 1964 a small group of 26 wagons were constructed to the same general principles as the ELX type open wagons, which themselves were extended variants of the E-series open wagons that shared components with the S type flat wagons outlined above.
+From 1964, a small group of 26 wagons were constructed to the same general principles as the ELX type open wagons, which themselves were extended variants of the E-series open wagons that shared components with the S type flat wagons outlined above.
 The new batch of wagons were constructed with reinforced ends, but stanchions in lieu of doorways and sides, and they were fitted with timber planks across the base.
 They were intended to be used in steel traffic, hence the code ESX, but that never happened.
 Instead, the wagons were reallocated for pipe traffic as sewage, gas and water supply systems were extended around the state.
 In 1971 the class was fitted with longer couplers.
 Wagons had a tare weight of just over 21 tons, and a load capacity of 50 tons.

-In 1976, ESX15 had taller stanchions fitted to cater for particularly large pipes.

-In the late 1970s the NSW and Victorian Railways finally organised a contract for the transport of slab steel from Port Kembla, south of Sydney, to Hastings, south of Melbourne, replacing vessels running around the coastline.
+In the late 1970s, the NSW and Victorian Railways finally organised a contract for the transport of slab steel from Port Kembla, south of Sydney, to Hastings, south of Melbourne, replacing vessels running around the coastline.
 The ESX wagons were used for the broad gauge portion of this journey from Albury to Hastings, although it is not clear why the loads were trans-shipped instead of being bogie-exchanged either at Albury or Melbourne.

-The class was recoded as VODX from 1979, and again to VOEX in 1984–85.
-This latter change was made to match other VOEX 1–12 wagons, which had been converted from ELX wagons.
-VODX units 13–26 retained their numbers, while 1–12 were renumbered to become 27–38.
-In 1986 a further 12 ex-ELX wagons were converted, and in 1987 the whole fleet was reclassed again to VKEX.
-When they came under the control of the National Rail Corporation in 1994, the code changed to RKEX.

 Other open wagons of the ELX type were also rebuilt for the transport of steel coils, either in cradles (VOSX/VCCX), or vertically (VOVX/VCVX).

 Timber traffic

 Fixed wheel

 Timber was usually transported using generic flat or open wagons.
-However, from the late 1950s more specialised vehicles were introduced, keyed to the requirements of individual traffic sets.
+However, from the late 1950s, more specialised vehicles were introduced, keyed to the requirements of individual traffic sets.